light-and-ray/sd-webui-topaz-photo-ai-integration/Readme.md

 # Topaz Photo AI integration

 This extension integrates [Topaz Photo AI](https://www.topazlabs.com/topaz-photo-ai) upscaling feature into [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
 So you can use it inside *hires fix*, *upscaler_for_img2img* or in *extras* tab.
-You need to have Topaz Photo AI of version >= 2.1.3 (do not confuse with topaz gigapixel), and provide a path to `tpai.exe` usually located in `C:\Program Files\Topaz Labs LLC\Topaz Photo AI` in `Settings/Upscaling` of webui
+You need to have Topaz Photo AI of version >= 2.1.3 (do not confuse with topaz gigapixel), and provide a path to `tpai.exe` usually located in `C:\Program Files\Topaz Labs LLC\Topaz Photo AI` in `--topaz-photo-ai-exe` cmd flag of webui

 ![](/images/preview.png)
 ![](/images/upscalers.png)